ahouhpuc/ahouhpuc.github.io/youth.markdown

   title: Stade Charlety
 ---

-**Attention : After a break due to covid19, youth trainings take place on Wednesday, from 5pm to 7pm at <a href="https://goo.gl/maps/y1G4PMRBDKnC19q48" target="_blank">Complexe Sportif Poterne des Peupliers</a>.**

 ## Join us

 Ultimate is a fast-moving team sport enjoyed by hundreds of thousands of people around the globe.
 It requires strong physical and technical abilities at a high level but it is easy and fun to learn.